quasarframework/quasar-framework.org/source/guide/app-quasar.conf.js.md

    cfg.resolve.alias = {
     ...cfg.resolve.alias, // This adds the existing alias

-    // Add you own alias like this
+    // Add your own alias like this
     myalias: path.resolve(__dirname, './src/somefolder'),
   }
 }